sebastian-siemianowski/project_conversation/README.md

 # Project Conversation History

 This is a Ruby on Rails application that allows users to create and manage projects.
-Users can add comments and change the project's status.
-The project conversation history records comments and status changes for easy tracking.
+Users can add comments, change the project's status, and view a history of conversations and status updates.
+The application is currently hosted on [Fly.io](https://project-conversation.fly.dev/).

 ## Table of Contents
 - [Tech Stack](#tech-stack)